eclipse-qrisp/Qrisp/documentation/source/reference/Algorithms/qaoa/QAOAImplementations.rst

      qaoaProblems/qaoa.problems.maxSetPack
      qaoaProblems/qaoa.problems.minSetCover
      qaoaProblems/qaoa.problems.maxSat
-     qaoaProblems/qaoa.problems.eThrTwoLin
+     qaoaProblems/qaoa.problems.eThrLinTwo

-Here you can the QAOA implementations which are not explicitly named in our tutorial, namely:
+Here you can find QAOA implementations which are not explicitly named in the tutorial, namely:

 * :ref:`MaxClique <maxCliqueQAOA>`